w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 </div>

 !!!caution "The content in this document is subject to change"
-    The governance protocol has already undergone iterations (see [Governance V1](./archive/learn-governance.md)).
-Governance is a constantly evolving protocol at this stage in its lifecycle.
+    The governance protocol has already undergone iterations.
+Governance is a constantly evolving protocol.

     For additional support about Polkadot OpenGov, see the [dedicated support pages](https://support.polkadot.network/support/solutions/65000105211).